healiseu/triadb/README.rst

 TRIADB Tutorial
 ---------------
-If you decide to go deeper, read our `tutorial guide <https://github.com/healiseu/triadb/blob/master/TUTORIAL.rst>`_ to get into the basics of programming with TRIADB.
+If you decide to go deeper, read the `tutorial guide <https://github.com/healiseu/triadb/blob/master/TUTORIAL.rst>`_ to get into the basics of programming with TRIADB.

 Try TRIADB
 ----------